HR Duo is a trading name of Forde Resolution Company Limited

 21. How you can complain

-If you are in any way dissatisfied about how we process your personal information, you have a right to lodge a complaint with the Data Protection Commissioner.
+If you are in any way dissatisfied with how we process your personal information, you have a right to lodge a complaint with the Data Protection Commissioner.
 This can be done at https://www.dataprotection.ie/docs/complaints/1592.htm

 22. Retention period for personal data